A Team of Diverse, Talented & Experienced Scientists & Researchers

 Dr. Wieslaw Stryjewski

-Dr. Wieslaw Stryjewski is an instrumentalist specialist.
+Dr. Wieslaw Stryjewski is an instrumentation specialist.
 He started in X-ray interferometry with the W.M.
 Keck project and has been responsible for all instrument control software.
-The software started as LabView only, and then evolved into a Python/LabView combination.
+The software started as LabView only and then evolved into a Python/LabView combination.
 He made the transition to Python to be more compatible with the ORNL CG-1D software, a Python/EPICS combination.
-Dr. Stryjewski is retired from industry but is continuing to program for RI.
+Dr. Stryjewski is retired from the industry but is continuing to program for RI.

 Dr. Michael Vincent

 Dr. Michael Vincent is currently a full-time employee of Refined Imaging and in charge of the microfabrication process at CAMD.
 He learned microfabrication at CAMD, Korea’s UNIST as NSF East Asia & Pacific Summer Institutes for U.S. Graduate Students (EAPSI) Fellow, and has visited the research facilities at Karlsruhe, Germany; arranged by Dr. Goettert and hosted by Dr. Joachim Schulz, president of Microworks GmbH.